Ashika-Mithra/Ashika-Mithra/README.md

 - 👋 Hi, I’m @Ashika-Mithra
-- 👀 I’m interested in Computer-Networking-&-Security
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Python-Bootcamp
+- 🌱 I’m currently learning Anything & Everything

 <!---
 Ashika-Mithra/Ashika-Mithra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.